You‘ve known her your whole life…

 Pieces of Her is the latest standalone from Karin Slaughter and it is a slight departure from her previous books in the sense that the formula is slightly different.
 The main protagonist, Andy, moved back home three years prior to help look after her cancer-stricken mother but her life has been rather aimless to this point.
 Reluctant to return to New York, Andy has taken a job as a 911 operator while she figures out what she wants to do but her lack of ambition worries her parents.
 When violence erupts in the diner where she had her mother are having lunch, Andy can barely function which is in direct contrast to her mother who suddenly takes charge of the situation.

 As the video of Laura’s actions in the diner go viral, she tells Andy she has to leave her house right away as it is time she stood on her own two feet.
 Still distraught, Andy is amazed by her mother’s reaction and arranges to stay with her stepfather but an incident closer to home ends with the death of another man.
-Realising her mother has mother has been pushing her away to protect her, Andy is forced to go on the road with a handful of instructions but the clues she finds leave her even more confused.
+Realising her mother has been pushing her away to protect her, Andy is forced to go on the road with a handful of instructions but the clues she finds leave her even more confused.